Crawling technicolor: Electroweak EFT

-for a Lagrangian operator ${\cal Q}$ with dynamical dimension $d_{\cal Q}$.
-In eq.~(\ref{mod}), ${\cal{Q}}_\mathrm{inv}$ has dimension 4 (the scale-invariant part), while ${\cal{Q}}_{\beta'}$ accounts for explicit scale symmetry breaking by the trace anomaly near $\alphaIR$ and so has dimension $4 + \beta'$ (appendix \ref{app:scaling}).
+Here ${\cal{Q}}_\text{inv}$ has dimension 4 (the scale-invariant part), while ${\cal{Q}}_{\beta'}$ accounts for explicit scale symmetry breaking by the trace anomaly near $\alphaIR$ and so has dimension $4 + \beta'$ (Appendix \ref{app:scaling}).
 The coefficient of ${\cal{Q}}_{\beta'}$ is fixed by requiring that the original operator ${\cal Q}$ be recovered in the absence of dilaton interactions.
-The dimensions $d_{\cal Q}$ take the naive values implied by canonical dimensions, i.e.\ $1$ and $\frac{3}{2}$ for gauge and fermion fields and dimension $0$ for the unitary field $U$.
+The dimensions $d_{\cal Q}$ take the naive values implied by canonical dimensions, i.e.\ $1$ and $\frac{3}{2}$ for gauge and fermion fields and $0$ for the unitary field $U$.

 The values of the low-energy constants $c_{\cal Q}$ depend on dynamics and are not fixed by symmetry arguments alone.
 However, scale invariance imposes constraints on them.
 For a Lagrangian of the form $\sum_j {\cal Q}_\sigma^j$, the trace of the improved energy-momentum tensor is